 - Ongoing consultations and evaluations

 - Diet and exercise recommendations

 We offer a full range of obstetrics and gynecology care at CPC.

 In addition to all the usual OB-GYN screenings, our providers are especially focused on any health issues of concern to women.
 A visit with our women’s health providers may include a physical exam as well discussion about a wide range of issues, such as menstruation, pregnancy, family planning, sexually transmitted infections (STIs), menopause, and more.

 When we say our medical services are comprehensive, we mean it.
-Call the Cullman Primary Care Multi-Specialty Group in Cullman, Alabama, at (256) 736-2273 to find out more about other services we offer that can help you.
+Call the CPC Multi-Specialty Group in Cullman, Alabama, at (256) 736-2273 to find out more about other services we offer that can help you.
 Of course, you can always simply request your appointment right now.